Ildar1/RQCODE_tutorial/README.md

   - Resets the failed login count for a user after a successful login or manual reset.

 - **`CheckStatus check()`**
-  - Implements the `Requirement` class’s `check()` method to evaluate whether the lockout condition has been met.
+  - Implements `check()` method to evaluate whether the lockout condition has been met.

 ### 3. Use an Example for Reference
 For guidance, refer to the implementation of [PasswordUpdateRequirement](https://github.com/Ildar1/RQCODE_tutorial/blob/main/PasswordUpdateRequirement).
 This example demonstrates how to structure and implement a security requirement in RQCODE.